African Publishers Network

-The African Publishers Network (APNET) is a pan-African, non-profit, collaborative network that exists to connect African publishing associations in order to exchange information and promote and strengthen indigenous publishing.
+The African Publishers Network (APNET) is a pan-African and non-profitnetwork that exists to connect African publishing associations in order to exchange information and promote indigenous publishing.

 Introduction

 Prior to the foundation of APNET in 1992, publishers in Africa had difficulty sharing information and learning from one another’s experiences.
-There was no database containing the addresses of libraries, bookshops or fellow publishers, and there was no networking structure connecting the agencies.
+There was no publicly-accessible database containing the addresses of libraries, bookshops or fellow publishers, and there was no networking structure connecting the agencies.

-After several conferences and seminars focused on solving the problems within the African publishing and book trade industry, it was concluded that "the need for networking as a means of information-sharing became paramount.
-It was necessary to set up an umbrella body which would be a network of publishers in Africa".
-In 1992, delegates from 9 countries founded the African Publishers Network at a conference in Harare, Zimbabwe.
-Relocating from Zimbabwe to Abidjan, Côte d'Ivoire, with a research and documentation centre located in Harare, Zimbabwe.
-However, due to the political situation in Côte d'Ivoire, APNET's headquarters is now in Accra, Ghana.
+After several conferences and seminars focused on solving problems within the African book trade, it was considered necessary to set up an umbrella body which would be a network of publishers in Africa.
+In 1992, delegates from nine countries founded the African Publishers Network at a conference in Harare, Zimbabwe.
+Headquarters were located in Abidjan, Côte d'Ivoire, with a research and documentation centre in Harare.
+However, due to the political situation in Côte d'Ivoire, APNET's headquarters was moved to Accra, Ghana.

-APNET is a diverse network representing all regions from across Africa.
+APNET has evolved to become a diverse network representing most regions across Africa.
 It lists 41 national publishers associations as members.
-The governance of APNET consists of four key parts which are interdependent: the General Council represents the totality of African members and meets once a year; the board is representative of Anglophone, Francophone, and Lusophone Africa and is the executive arm of the council; the Secretariat, which consists of Executive Secretary and Administrative Officer, manages the daily concerns of APNET and ascertains that everything is running smoothly.
-They also conduct many functions such as organizing training workshops and conferences and fundraising; the project committees oversee pertinent activities that are specifically assigned such as fulfilling research opportunities.
+The governance of APNET consists of four key parts which are interdependent: the General Council represents the totality of African members and meets once a year; the board is representative of Anglophone, Francophone, and Lusophone Africa and is the executive arm of the council; the Secretariat, which consists of Executive Secretary and Administrative Officer, manages the daily concerns of APNET and aims to ensure it runs smoothly.
+The Secretariat also conducts unctions such as organizing training workshops, conferences and fundraising; the project committees oversee pertinent activities such as fulfilling research opportunities.

 In addition, membership to APNET consists of four levels: full membership (granted to national publishing associations); founding membership (among the publishers from the nine countries that started APNET); affiliate membership (for those interested in the work of APNET – booksellers, editors, printers, designers, etc.); and associate membership for those with “an outstanding record of service to African publishing”.